VideoProc Converter

 Click Export and specify the location where you want to save the enhanced video.
 Topaz Video AI will start processing and exporting the upscaled VHS video.

-Optional Reading: How to Digitize Your VHS Tapes for Restoration
+Before Upscaling VHS to 4K: Digitize Your VHS Tapes

 Step 1.
 Connect your VCR's RCA or S-Video output cables to your video capture device, then connect the capture device to your computer (typically via USB).
 Install any necessary drivers.